Course Code: MASYCSTFAD

 This programme equips students with the skills necessary to engage with contemporary theoretical, policy and practice-related issues relating to work and study with young people in the national and international context of community regeneration.

 This programme aims to equip students with the skills necessary to engage with contemporary theoretical, policy and practice-related issues relating to work and study with young people in the national and international context of community regeneration.
 The course offers a critical forum where the complexities of social regeneration can be addressed.
 It builds upon existing research and teaching strengths at undergraduate and postgraduate levels within the Department of Sociology, namely inequality and social exclusion; the welfare state; social change; youth and community, social regeneration and sociological research methods.
-The programme also offers the possibility of taking elective modules at NUIG and at Mary Immaculate College, Limerick (MIC).

 - To provide students with a conceptual and operational understanding of key issues, objectives and processes pertaining to the social aspect of Regeneration.